 Coccidia in Rabbits

-These organisms live in rabbit intestines and can infect the liver.
-They are species- or host-specific, meaning that only those that affect rabbits can live in rabbits.
+These organisms invade the intestinal tract of young rabbits and can progress to cause a fatal infection of the liver in many cases.
+These organisms are species-specific or host-specific, meaning that only those coccidial organisms that affect rabbits can only live in rabbits.

 How did my rabbit get coccidia?

-Your rabbit may have acquired coccidia by eating the feces of a rabbit that has passed coccidia cysts (the dormant phase of the parasite) in its feces.
-Simply put, your rabbit can get coccidia if she directly eats the contaminated feces of another infected rabbit.
+Your rabbit may have acquired coccidia by eating the feces of a rabbit that passed coccidia cysts (the dormant phase of the parasite) in its feces.
+Simply put, your rabbit can get coccidia if they eat the contaminated feces of another infected rabbit, usually their mother or father.
+Rabbits from different litters that are housed together may also pass the organism to each other by fecal to oral transmission.

 What are the signs of coccidia in rabbits?

-Many rabbits that have this disease do not show any symptoms or clinical signs.
+Many rabbits with this disease show no symptoms or clinical signs.
 They simply carry the organism in their intestinal tracts and pass it to other rabbits in their infected stool.
-But if they do show signs, they may have watery, mucousy, or possibly blood-tinged diarrhea that may be infrequent or intermittent (stopping and starting again).
+But if they do show signs, they often have watery, mucoid, or possibly blood-tinged diarrhea.
+Young rabbits become so weak they may not be able to stand up on all four feet.
+The diarrhea may be infrequent or intermittent (stopping and starting again).
 You may notice these other signs, as well:

 • lethargy (lack of energy)